 Create a Weekly Review

+At the end of each week, it’s easy to toss the books to the side and eagerly greet the weekend.
+However, for a more successful year, take a few minutes to at what went well and what could be adjusted.
 I tend to easily get distracted with life so I sit down on Sunday afternoons while setting out work lessons and needed supplies for projects for the next week and write notes my homeschool planner.
-I then can look back during the year of things that worked, didn’t work, and it gives me new ideas on how to tweak routines so that it may work better for my multiple kids.
+I then can look back during the year on things that worked, and didn’t work, and it gives me new ideas on how to tweak routines so that it may work better for my multiple kids.

 Remember regularly why you are homeschooling.
 When life gets tough, and it will, remember that it’s ok to make your day more about learning with adventures and games and less about having to check off those lessons in your planner.
 No matter what, your kids will be learning valuable life lessons.